uandhgroup/web/docs/linux/cheat-sheets/misc/math-as-code-py-cheat-sheet.md

 ---
-id: math-as-code-js-cheat-sheet
+id: math-as-code-py-cheat-sheet
 title: Math As Code Py Cheat Sheet
 sidebar_label: Math As Code Py Cheat Sheet
 ---

 # Math As Code Py Cheat Sheet

 This is a reference to ease developers into mathematical notation by showing comparisons with Python code.

-Motivation: Academic papers can be intimidating for self-taught graphics programmers and data wranglers :)
+Motivation: Academic papers can be intimidating for self-taught graphics programmers and data wranglers.

 > **Note**: There will be some discussion of vectorization with [numpy](https://www.numpy.org/).

 > **Note**: We're only looking at `python3`, if there are significant differences with `python2` please bring them up in issues.

 # foreword

 Mathematical symbols can mean different things depending on the author, context and the field of study (linear algebra, set theory, etc).
 This guide may not cover *all* uses of a symbol.
 In some cases, real-world references (blog posts, publications, etc) will be cited to demonstrate how a symbol might appear in the wild.

 For a more complete list, refer to [Wikipedia - List of Mathematical Symbols](https://en.wikipedia.org/wiki/List_of_mathematical_symbols).

 For simplicity, many of the code examples here operate on floating point values and are not numerically robust.
 For more details on why this may be a problem, see [Robust Arithmetic Notes](https://github.com/mikolalysenko/robust-arithmetic-notes) by Mikola Lysenko.